tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 There's a few limitations and rules we have to follow to ensure that our application using hooks based state functions correctly.

 <!-- Funktiota _useState_ (eikä seuraavassa osassa esiteltävää funktiota _useEffect_) <i>ei saa kutsua</i> loopissa, ehtolausekkeiden sisältä tai muista kun komponentin määrittelevästä funktioista.
 Tämä takaa sen, että hookeja kutsutaan aina samassa järjestyksessä, jos näin ei ole, sovellus toimii miten sattuu. -->
-The _useState_ function (as well as the _useEffect_ function introduced later on in the course) <i>must not be called</i> from inside of a loop, a conditional expression or any place that is not a function defining a component.
+The _useState_ function (as well as the _useEffect_ function introduced later on in the course) <i>must not be called</i> from inside of a loop, a conditional expression, or any place that is not a function defining a component.
 This must be done to ensure that the hooks are always called in the same order, and if this isn't the case the application will behave erratically.

 <!-- Hookeja siis kuuluu kutsua ainoastaan React-komponentin määrittelevän funktion rungosta: -->
 To recap, hooks may only be called from inside of a function body that defines a React component: